Speuce/Productive/README.md

 ## Mockito
 &emsp; We use [Mockito](https://mvnrepository.com/artifact/org.mockito/mockito-core) to create mocks of classes (mostly databases) to allow for easy unit testing of logic layer classes.
 Mokito is an industry standerd and cross-platform testing framework for java. mock(myClass.class) creates an object that mocks or dummies myClass.
 Which can be used with .when(method parameters) and .returns() to simulate dependant classes for testing purposes.
 ## CompactCalendarView
 &emsp; We use [CompactCalendarView](https://github.com/SundeepK/CompactCalendarView), a library specific to android applications, which offers a wide range of features in addition to the default CalendarView.
+The library allows theming, animations, and adding dots underneath dates as an indication to the user about the presence of tasks on that day.